awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-viewing-container-services-certificates.md

 1. Choose the **Custom domains** tab on your container service management page\.

-1. Scroll down to the **Certificates** section of the page\.
+1. Scroll down to the **Attached certificates** section of the page\.

-   All of your certificates are listed under the **Certificates** section of the page\.
-Choose **Show details** to view your certificate's important dates, encryption details, identification, and validation records\.
+   All of your certificates are listed under the **Attached certificates** section of the page\.
+Choose **Details** to view your certificate's important dates, encryption details, identification, and domains\.
+Choose **Validation details** to view your certificate's validation records\.
 Your certificates are valid for 13 months from the date you created them, after which time Lightsail attempts to automatically revalidate them\.
 Don't delete the CNAME records that you added to your domain because they are required when your certificate is re\-validated on the **Valid until** date listed\.

    After you have a valid SSL/TLS certificate to use with your container service, you should enable custom domains so that you can use the domain names of the certificate on your service\.
 For more information, see [Enabling and managing custom domains for your Amazon Lightsail container services](amazon-lightsail-enabling-container-services-custom-domains.md)\.